Venus in Virgo Personalities

 How Venus Expresses Her Essence in Virgo

 There’s a mystique around natal Venus in Virgo.
-Venus is love, sex, and romance, and Virgo is called a prissy sign, virginal because no candidate is good enough.
+Venus is love, sex, and romance, and Virgo is called a "prissy" sign and virginal.
 They seem contradictory.
 Yet far more often than chance would allow, the title of “most beautiful woman in the world” or even “of the decade” goes to Venus-in-Virgo women:

 - Bridgette Bardot in the 1950s